ReproducibleQM/n_commandments/pres_outline.md

 **To-Do:**

-1. 1)Choose 1-3 repos to demo
+1. Choose 1-3 repos to demo
-2. 2)Build the deck
+2. Build the deck
+  1. Workshop Welcome Slides
-  1. a)Intro Discussion Slides
+  2. Intro Discussion Slides
-  2. b)What is GitHub
+  3. What is GitHub
-  3. c)GitHub Discussion Slides
+  4. GitHub Discussion Slides
-  4. d)Resources for Learning More
+  5. Resources for Learning More
-  5. e)Small Discussion Que Slides
+  6. Small Discussion Que Slides
-  6. f)Consensus Discussion Lead-in Slide
+  7. Consensus Discussion Lead-in Slide

 **Presentation Outline:**

-_Goal:_ Identify challenges in managing modern science teams over long-distances and sustaining collaboration over time; Share web-based tools for addressing (some of) these challenges
+Goal: Identify challenges in managing modern science teams over long-distances and sustaining collaboration over time; Share web-based tools for addressing (some of) these challenges

 1. Introduction (5 min)
   1. Who we are
-  2. Today&#39;s outline
+  2. Workshop outline
-2. Challenges of Collaboration (5 min – Braeden)
+2. Challenges of Collaboration (5 min)
   1. Q1: What conditions are necessary for collaboration?
     1. Brainstorm with everyone
     2. Our ideas: